BUREAU OF ENVIRONMENTAL HEALTH

 Educational materials regarding local, state, and federal tobacco laws can be obtained by contacting the Tobacco Retail Enforcement Program at (562) 570-7905.

-The annual fee is $565.00 for each permit (at each location).
+As of July 1, 2023, the annual fee is $670.00 for each permit (at each location).
 The term of the permit is one year beginning August 1 and ending on July 31 of the following year.

 You must first submit an application by mail or fax to the Tobacco Retail Enforcement Program at: 2525 Grand Ave, Room 220 Long Beach, CA 90815.
 Fax #:(562)570-4038